squadk-celfocus/public-partner-sdk-example-android/README.md

     status: "fail" | "pending" | "success"
 }

-Also, this status is stored on the app's shared preferences, so you have to reset it every time the callback is run.
-An example of how to use it is on MainActivity.kt of this project.

 ### Manage Subscriptions After initialize the VPartnerLib

 To call this method use VPartnerLib.manageSubscriptions(context).